bruceyo/GLA-GCN/README.md

-# Strided Adaptive Graph Convolutional Network (S-AGCN)
+# Global-local Adaptive Graph Convolutional Network (GLA-GCN)
-This repository holds the codebase, dataset and models for the work "**S-AGCN: Strided Adaptive Graph Convolutional Network for 3D Human Pose Estimation from Monocular Video**".
+This repository holds the codebase, dataset, and models for the work "**GLA-GCN: Global-local Adaptive Graph Convolutional Network for 3D Human Pose Estimation from Monocular Video**".

 ## Introduction
-In this work, we propose a novel learning architecture called Strided Adaptive Graph Convolutional Network (S-AGCN) that utilizes graph convolutions to estimate the 3D human pose from a monocular video.
-We explicitly disentangle the structural features in the graph representation and leverage them to the 3D human pose estimation.
-Our S-AGCN is based on three key model designs that contribute to the performance.
-First, we adopt the Adaptive Graph Convolutional Network (AGCN) to effectively represent the 2D human pose.
-Second, we expand the AGCN representation with a strided design, which temporally shrinks the representation size for the 3D pose reconstruction.
-Third, we propose individually connected layers to reconstruct the 3D human pose from the shrunken AGCN representation.
-The architecture is straightforward to implement and uses a far smaller number of model parameters than state-of-the-art methods.
-We conduct extensive experiments on two benchmark datasets: Human3.6M and HumanEva-I to validate our model design.
-Experimental results show that our S-AGCN implemented with ground-truth 2D poses significantly outperforms state-of-the-art methods (e.g., up to 16% error reduction for the Human3.6M dataset).
-We also provide qualitative analysis to show the better performance achieved by our method.
+3D human pose estimation has been researched for decades with promising fruits.
+3D human pose lifting is one of the promising research directions toward the task where both estimated pose and ground truth pose data are used for training.
+Existing pose lifting works mainly focus on improving the performance of estimated pose, but they usually underperform when testing on the ground truth pose data.
+We observe that the performance of the estimated pose can be easily improved by preparing good quality 2D pose, such as fine-tuning the 2D pose or using advanced 2D pose detectors.
+As such, we concentrate on improving the 3D human pose lifting via ground truth data for the future improvement of more quality estimated pose data.
+Towards this goal, a simple yet effective model called Global-local Adaptive Graph Convolutional Network (GLA-GCN) is proposed in this work.
+Our GLA-GCN globally models the spatiotemporal structure via a graph representation and backtraces local joint features for 3D human pose estimation via individually connected layers.
+We conduct extensive experiments on two benchmark datasets: Human3.6M and HumanEva-I, to validate our model design.
+Experimental results show that our GLA-GCN implemented with ground truth 2D poses significantly outperforms state-of-the-art methods (e.g., up to 3%, 17\%, and 9% error reductions on Human3.6M, HumanEva-I, and MPI-INF-3DHP, respectively).

 <div align="center">
     <img src="figures/architecture.png">